-The perspective I am going to share with you has really helped me through some of my most challenging times.
+The perspective I am going to share with you has helped me through some of my most challenging times.

-As it did for me, it will for you too if you are willing to take it onboard.
+As it did for me, it will be for you too if you are willing to take it onboard.

-Now please understand, I know that some people have suffered so deeply to overcome anxiety that it has almost become a part of who they are.
+Now please understand that I know that some people have suffered so deeply to overcome the anxiety that it has almost become a part of who they are.